sgomero19/Project-1/README.md

 3. The total stock volume of the stock

 4. create a trending visualization to conclude which stock should be invested.

+instead of qurt may be weekly or monthly or annually